evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 One of the major limitations of this analysis was that I was only working in 2 dimensions at a time.
-It is possible that two or more factors, when combined, uncover a correlation that wouldn't be found by either alone
+It is possible that two or more factors, when combined, uncover a correlation that wouldn’t be found by either alone

 Another major limitations lies within the data.
 It is important to